For more information on Borrower Services select from the following:

 Journals are not for loan unless otherwise indicated.

 During opening hours, all items from the General Collection and the Short Loan Collection should be returned using the self-check machines in the Help Zone on Level B of the Library.

-After hours, all items can be returned through the chute located on the exterior wall beside the glass door at the end of the Library entrance/exit foyer.
-This chute is only open when the Library is closed.
+All items can also be returned through the Returns chute located on the exterior wall beside the glass door at the end of the Library entrance/exit foyer.
+The Returns chute is open 24/7.

 You may renew all items, except 3 hour loans, unless they have been reserved by another borrower.